ponylang/ponyc/BUILD.md

   - If using Visual Studio, install the `Desktop Development with C++` workload.
   - If using Visual C++ Build Tools, install the `Visual C++ build tools` workload, and the `Visual Studio C++ core features` individual component.
   - Install the latest `Windows 10 SDK (10.x.x.x) for Desktop` component.
-- If you want to build LLDB along with LLVM, Python 3 needs to be in your PATH.

 In a PowerShell prompt, run: